kammitama5/kammitama5.github.io/_posts/2021-04-04-Sunday-April-4th.md

 but it was always something that someone would try to do, to push the limit.
 Would she sit there and take it?
 Can I have a safe, new target to make me forget my own insecurities, my own fears?
 Often, it would involve someone's projection of some sort of pedigree they were resentful that I had, which I haven't wrapped my head around.
-I have no control over this, because my parents raised us this way.
+I have no control over this, because my parents raised us this way (to be intellectuals, regardless of whatever we would choose personally to pursue).
 I remember a relative once telling me that someone in my family "needed to get over that", and be brought down.
 I didn't say anything, but I often wonderered *why* it was important to *them*.
 It has little bearing over their own life, so why bother; after all, we suffer the consequences of our own actions.
 I didn't realize until later on how much it might be problematic for others, but I was raised a very particular way that